-- Power Supply 24VDC regulated, a (250mA regulated) wall wart will work - A "Battery Feed" source.
-These are balanced chokes found in classic telephone circuits or electronic equivalent (EBF31A) - Connecting blocks, wire etc. - Backboard
+- Power Supply 24VDC regulated, a (500 mA regulated) grounded wall wart - A "Battery Feed" source.
+These are balanced chokes found in classic telephone circuits or electronic equivalent (EBF31A) - Connecting blocks, wire etc. (Telephone Connector) - Backboard or other mounting arrangement

 What is "Battery Feed?"